NotsoanoNimus/email-spoof-prevention-filter/README.md

 To quell those fears, I should note that this project is intended to _inspire_ other formulas, solutions, and knowledge of email content filters to improve an administrator's role in **protecting their users**, as their job title states.

 By writing this project up in a few days (both as a brainstorm and to automate a frequent task), I am trying to demonstrate to others that a solution to these common problems can be easily drafted with a little effort.
+If a spammer **finds a way around filters generated by my tool**, please let me know and I'll try to fix it!
+But also, be proactive and learn to fix it as well, in case you must in the future and my tool becomes unavailable.

-Also, this form of protection provides an umbrella for even those with the lowest product models and features, who may be garroted by an efficient spear-phishing campaign.
+As an additional self-righteous side-note, this form of protection that the tool creates provides an umbrella for even those with the lowest product models and features, who may be garroted by an efficient spear-phishing campaign.

 ---